 A highlight of the week was attending the Halls Crossroads Women's League luncheon on Saturday, January 18th.
 Patti felt at home knowing so many of the women that are members and made some new friends as well.
 Patti said, "It was exciting to see how many service projects were performed and how many volunteer hours these women contribute to the Halls community.
 It was impressive and I enjoyed meeting everyone."

-Patti and her family maintain this blog, but we welcome reader submissions and feedback!
+Patti and her team maintain this blog, but we welcome reader submissions and feedback!